island-is/island.is/handbook/technical-overview/api-design-guide/documentation.md

 Example can be found [here](documentation.md#example).

+Setup example for NSwag in .NET core can be found [here](documentation.md#Setup-example).

 This picture shows where each OpenApi extension (x-\*) is displayed or linked in the service view.
 ![openapi-extensions-map](assets/extensions_map.png)